tranlg99/L4_project/plan.md

 __Main objectives:__ Figure out how to fill in "the gaps" in the predicted frames, dissertation

 * **Week 13**
+  * Add visibility data, overfit model to a smaller training data set
 * **Week 14**
+  * Sequence as model's input
 * **Week 15**
 * **Week 16**
 * **Week 17**